jlafer/plugin-device-monitoring/README.md

 ```

 The `alertAgent` boolean property indicates whether the agent should be alerted when a poor voice quality threshold is breached.
 Threshold levels and conditions can be configured, based on various Voice Insights  warning events.
 The default value is `false`.

+The `action` property is used to specify the server-side action to be taken when a call with a poor voice quality condition is triggered.
+Currently, only two sample values (i.e., `log-call` and `send-sms-to-customer`) are recognized.
+The user of this plugin is expected to implement their own actions by enhancing or re-writing the `respond-to-issue` function.
+The default value is `log-call`.

 The `highRttThreshold` property is used to set a limit on WebRTC round-trip times, in milliseconds, before the poor voice quality condition is triggered.
 The default value is `400`.